May expects no quick Brexit breakthrough as she seeks EU help

 BACKSTOP BATTLE

-The backstop is the main stumbling block for lawmakers in London who fear Britain will become stuck in the fallback arrangement, preventing it from striking trade deals beyond the EU.
+The backstop is the main stumbling block for lawmakers in London who fear Britain will become stuck in the fallback arrangement, complicating efforts to strike trade deals beyond the EU.

 The level of opposition to her deal was underlined earlier this week when May was forced to delay a parliamentary vote on her deal, designed to maintain close future ties with the EU, for fear of a defeat.